elotroalex/chiens/_texts/translation.md

 - {:.sp} The Good People.

 - Huh?
-What's so good about it?
+This is funny?
+Why good morning?

 - {:.sp} The Traveler.